NautilusTrader

 Execution

 Order placement, cancellation, modification, query, and report generation use Derive's EIP-712 self-custodial signing flow.
-Order-entry writes (private/order, private/cancel, private/cancel_all, private/replace) go over the WebSocket Trading API on the same authenticated session that streams account, order, trade, and balance state through the private channels ({subaccount_id}.orders, {subaccount_id}.trades, {subaccount_id}.balances).
+Order-entry writes (private/order, private/trigger_order, private/replace, private/cancel, private/cancel_trigger_order, private/cancel_by_label, private/cancel_all) go over the WebSocket on the same authenticated session that streams account, order, trade, and balance state through the private channels ({subaccount_id}.orders, {subaccount_id}.trades, {subaccount_id}.balances).
 The signed EIP-712 body is identical regardless of transport.

-The HTTP order-entry endpoints remain available on DeriveHttpClient for tooling and tests, but the live execution client routes all writes over the WebSocket Trading API.
+The HTTP order-entry endpoints remain available on DeriveHttpClient for tooling and tests, but the live execution client routes all writes over the WebSocket.
 Report generation, account refresh, and instrument lookups still use REST.

 Perpetuals, options, and ERC-20 spot pairs all use the Derive Trade module.
 Spot has no separate signing path, and reconciliation treats spot instruments like other instrument classes except for the reduce-only guard described below.